SteelingCow437/Space-Tech-Mod/README.md

 Space-Tech-Mod

-A mod about space and tech, for 1.21.1 and beyond
+A mod about space and tech, for 1.21.1 and beyond, made for the Minecraft server that my friends and I play on.

 If you see something that either looks gross, works poorly, or just needs improvement, make a pull request or open up an issue, so I can know what's going on.
 Things will be broken/janky, I'm an amateur programmer